ben-oxley/arduino-iot-secure/readme.md

 ## Future Features

-* OTA Updates will be based on Github Actions build
+* OTA Updates will be based on Github Actions build - 50%
-* Storage of secrets in the IoT Nano 33 Microchip® ECC608 crypto chip
+* Storage of secrets in the IoT Nano 33 Microchip® ECC608 crypto chip - 10%
-* Validation of OTA download signature
+* Validation of OTA download signature - 0%
+* Configure secrets over serial or via portal - 0%
+* Automatic registration in IoT Central - 0%

 ## Installation